Svendborg Court Building

 Respect for the heritage

-The extension, designed by Alex Poulsen Architects, has been developed with respect for the existing building’s architecture and design.
+The extension, designed by Alex Poulsen Architects, has been developed with respect for the existing building’s architecture, material expression and design.
 The design of the extension is characterized by its quarter-circle shape, inspired by the former courtyard wall, which has been removed but is reinterpreted in another form.
 The modern extension contrasts with the historic architecture.
 The expression of the new extension enhances and draws attention to the historical details and building practices found in the original architecture.

 Natural light